dzarurizkyy/study-jenkins/003-jenkins-shared-library/material.md

 Jenkins Shared Library is a feature in Jenkins Pipeline that allows you to store pipeline code in a separate repository from the projects that use it.

-When you install Jenkins Pipeline, the Shared Library feature is automatically available.

 ---

 ## ✨ Why Use Shared Library